 The Eclipse 2100 elliptical’s “linked action” handlebars are a bit misleading.
 You don’t get much of a workout with them since you are simply hanging on; the bars are attached to the foot peddles and move as they move - right foot forward means right bar forward.

 UPDATE: This elliptical is no longer available.
-Take a look at our Top Elliptical Picks for a comparable model in the Budget Category.
+Take a look at our Best Picks Under $500 for a comparable model in the Budget Category.

 Like its 1100 model sister, the Eclipse 2100 elliptical trainer at least ranks a mention when talking about lower-end ellipticals.
 But fitness equipment experts have a difficult time endorsing a 96-lb unit since the lighter the machine the more wobble it tends to produce once parts start to wear down.